spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/linux.rst

 **[EXPERIMENTAL]** Install as a ``pip`` Package
 -----------------------------------------------

-SCT can be installed using pip, with some caveats:
+You should only install SCT this way if you need to access the internal functions of the package for use in a Python environment.
+As well, doing so comes with some caveats:

 - The installation is done in-place, so the folder containing SCT must be kept around and in the same place it was originally.

-- In order to ensure coexistence with other packages, the dependency specifications are loosened, and it is possible that your package combination has not been tested with SCT.
+- In order to ensure coexistence with other packages, the dependency specifications are loosened.
+As a result, it is much more likely that you will be running a combination that has not been tested, which may introduce unpredicable bugs or crashing.

-So in case of problems, try again with the reference installation, and report a bug indicating the dependency versions retrieved using `sct_check_dependencies`.
+If the installation fails, or you run into errors, please report a bug indicating the dependency versions retrieved using "sct_check_dependencies", and try again with a clean ``pip`` installation/environment.

-Procedure:

 #.
-Retrieve the SCT code to a safe place
+[Optional] `Activate <https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#activate-a-virtual-environment>`_ the ``virtualenv`` environment you want to install SCT within.

-   Clone the repository and hop inside:
+#.
+Clone the current SCT repository and enter it.

     .. code:: sh